Bins, recycling centres and other waste services

 Garden waste collections

-Garden Waste customers should now resume putting their bin out on their usual collection day.
+Garden Waste customers should put their bin out on their usual collection day.

 We will only collect from garden waste bins that are not overfilled.
 We will not collect extra garden waste in boxes or bags next to bins.
 If you have any excess waste, please save it for another collection day.